Church of Saint Simeon Stylites: Arab-Byzantine War

 The church was negatively affected by the Arab conquest during the struggle for control of Syria between the Byzantines and the Arabs.
 Afterwards, the Byzantines fortified the church.
-The complex was attacked and conquered by the Emir of Aleppo Sa'd al-Dawla, who used it as a fortress.
-This compromised the symbolism of the complex as a holy site, but did not stop worshippers from continuing to visit the complex for the purpose of worship of God.
+The complex was attacked and conquered by the emir of Aleppo Sa'd al-Dawla, who used it as a fortress.
+This compromised the symbolism of the complex as a holy site but did not stop worshippers from continuing to visit the complex to worship.

 Syrian Civil War

 The Syrian civil war has caused a lot of damage to the historical site in the violence between the opposing parties in the conflict.
 Additionally, the building has been destroyed through illegal digging and stone removal.
-The ruined building is only one of the many ancient buildings on the Northern side of Syria which have been ruined.
-The structure has been under threat from both the Syrian and Turkish governments through their conflict over the Bab Al-Hawa border crossing.
+It is one of the many ancient buildings on the Northern side of Syria which have been degraded by the conflict.
+The structure has been under threat from both the Syrian and Turkish governments through their conflict over the Bab al-Hawa Border Crossing.
 On 28 May 2015, the church was captured by the Kurdish YPG/YPJ but was subsequently lost to factions opposing the Assad government.
 In May 2016, the Russian Air Force attacked the church, damaging the remains of the pillar of St Simeon as well as the rest of the ruins.
 By 8 February 2020, the hilltop near the site was occupied by the Turkish Land Forces.